wisamb/ZillowHomeValuation/README.md

 <div align=center><img src="/images/image003.jpg" width="75%"/></div>
 <div align=center><img src="/images/image003.jpg" width="75%"/></div>

 The red dotted line marks the 50% cut-off mark.
 If features have greater than 50% missing values, those features are excluded from our analysis.
 This reduces the dataset to 35 total features.
-For features that have missing values below the 50% cutoff, we use kNN imputation for both continuous and categorical features <i>(performed by teammate)</i>.
+For features that have missing values below the 50% cutoff, we use kNN imputation for both continuous and categorical features.

 ### Extreme Values
-<i>(performed by teammate)</i>

 Third, we identify extreme outliers in the data using box plots.
 The below tables provide examples, such as high bathroom and bedroom counts, or homes with very large or small square footage.
 These values are programmatically removed from our analysis.